unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Normalization and Character Classes

-If pre-composed (non-NFD) characters are used in [character classes](#regex-like-syntax), such as `[á-é]`, these may not match as keyboard authors expect, as the U+00E1 character will not occur in NFD form.
+If pre-composed (non-NFD) characters are used in [character classes](#regex-like-syntax), such as `[á-é]`, these may not match as keyboard authors expect, as the U+00E1 character (á) will not occur in NFD form.
 Thus this may be masking serious errors in the data.

 By default, tools that process the keyboard data should raise an error when character classes include non-NFD characters.